Lesson 7: Functions in Excel

 We are making the following assumptions:

-Click on each of the following steps to see Excel calculations that help determine the length of the loan Craig should get.
+Follow the Excel calculations that help determine the length of the loan Craig should get.

 Excel Instructions